 ✔Select how often you want to run the report like Hourly, Daily, Weekly, or Monthly, and proceed to the next step.
 Click on Save and continue.

 ✔Pick the date & time when the reports need to be delivered.
 Click on Save and continue.

 ✔ Select the FTP tab and click on Add FTP account.

 ✔ Fill in the credentials of your FTP account.
 Entering the Private Key is optional.

 ✔Select the directory in which you want to receive and store the reports and enter your port number.

 ✔ Passive Mode: It is enabled by default.
-Some of the customers use FTP in active connection mode.
+Some customers use FTP in active connection mode.
 To resolve the issue permanently, we recommend that you switch to passive mode.
 You can ask your FTP provider to set up the FTP to accept the connection in passive mode.